 by Yanil Mejia, edited by Brooklyn Pruitt

 Imagine your favorite color.
 Classic, reliable, and looks great on you.
-By some kind of metaphysical magicalness, this inanimate projection of light makes you feel something.
+By some metaphysical magicalness, this inanimate projection of light makes you feel something.
 It can’t explain it- but it quiets the storm, inspires the artist, and invites introspection.
 Like a Netflix original series or the air we breathe, we can’t get enough of it- but why?
 What gives color such a powerful influence?

 Color is a fundamental element in life.
 It can alter an individual’s mood, behavior, even their appetite.
 Although some studies suggest that color interpretation is based on ‘pseudo-scientific assertions’ rather than scientific data, color psychology is the study of how the way we experience color has long been a valuable facet of the human experience.

 Color psychology is the study of how color impacts mood and behavior.
-When studying color’s affect on mood, a color’s hue, saturation, and brightness must all be accounted for.
+When studying color’s effect on mood, a color’s hue, saturation, and brightness must all be accounted for.
 Color perception can be affected by a series of factors, and the same color may appear different to various people.

 Intro to color psychology’s kid brother: Color Theory.